telerik/xaml-docs/controls/radtabcontrol/appearance/customizing-items-layout.md

 #### Figure 2: Tab items on multiple rows
 ![](images/radtabcontrol-appearance-customizing-items-layout-1.png)

->tip The line whith the selected tab will be moved on the bottom row.
+>tip The line with the selected tab will be moved on the bottom row.

 To __align the tabs__ in the tabstrip area, set the __Align__ property of RadTabControl.
 The available alignments are __Left__ (default), __Right__, __Center__, __Justify__.